BY ALAATTIN AKTAS

 “However, with inflation, I am responsible for 84 million people.
 If I make a mistake, I will be unfair to 84 million Turkish people.
 You know, millions of employees get pay raises according to the inflation we announce.
 Now, it’s almost like playing with the income of those people, which is unfair.
 Is it possible for me to do this, to take on such a responsibility?” he asked.

 He also pointed to the number of people working in TurkStat who would be able to cry foul.
 “I am sitting on this chair now, but someone else will be sitting here in the near future.
 No matter who the President is, do you think that the hundreds of people working in the department of inflation calculation at TurkStat would tolerate a very different statement from the rate they put forward, and would not speak up about this?”

 President Dincer asks for trust in TurkStat.
 That is, of course, his god-given right.

 However, there has been distrust for years.
 The institution has been so corrupted that people think that inflation is calculated by products that are irrelevant to daily life, such as chains, wedges, and ping pong balls.
 Even though TurkStat explains which goods and services it uses to calculate, what their weight is in the index, and what prices and exchange rates they use each month, it is not possible to destroy this urban myth.
 These are statistics after all, not a state secret!

-“What kind of an institution is TurkStat that it has managed to hide the correct rates for years without leaking them?”
+We can certainly claim the former and find evidence to back this up.
+But the second is a bold claim.
+We can say this, too, but let’s ask ourself one question: “What kind of an institution is TurkStat that it has managed to hide the correct rates for years without leaking them?”